 Pandia Health can prepare you for any “morning after” accidents by shipping you emergency contraception for FREE!

-ella vs Plan B: What’s the difference?
+Ella vs Plan B: What’s the difference?

-TLDR: ella beats Plan B at every time point and for up to 5 days.
+TLDR: Ella beats Plan B at every time point and for up to 5 days.

 If you choose Plan B as your emergency contraception, it is best to take it within 72 hours (3 days) of having unprotected sex. ella’s time frame is a little longer; studies have shown that it can work for up to 120 hours (5 days) after unprotected sex.

-TLDR: if your BMI is 26 or greater, use ella.
+TLDR: if your BMI is 26 or greater, use Ella.

-Under the Affordable Care Act if you have insurance, you should not have to pay any copays for either ella or Plan B and its generics.
+Under the Affordable Care Act if you have insurance, you should not have to pay any copays for either Ella or Plan B and its generics.
 If you are having trouble getting it covered, contact CoverHer (a nonprofit program of the National Women’s Law Center) and they can help advocate for you to get it with NO copay and NO deductible.

-Without insurance, the cost of ella is around $44-50 and Plan B is $41-$50 plus tax although its generic counterparts can range from $11-$40.
+Without insurance, Ella costs around $44-55 and Plan B is $41-$53 plus tax although its genericscan range from $11-$40.

-Because Plan B and its generics are over-the-counter, it may be harder to get these costs covered – which is another great reason to consider going with ella instead!
+Because Plan B and its generics are over-the-counter, it may be harder to get these costs covered – which is another great reason to consider going with Ella instead!
 Note: there are many generic brands of Plan B which are cheaper than Plan B and work just as well!

 The Relief of Having It Around Just in Case

-Both Ella and Plan B work to prevent pregnancy BUT they are not as good as birth control methods like the IUD, implant, shot, contraceptive ring, contraceptive patch, or birth control pill!
+Both Ella and Plan B work to prevent pregnancy BUT they are not as good as non-emergency birth control methods like the IUD, implant, shot, contraceptive ring, contraceptive patch, or birth control pill!
 If you have a condom break or forget to take your birth control for 3 days in a row, the relief that comes with having this back-up is a welcome side-effect.

-Get #PandiaPeaceofMind by making sure you are covered everyday with regular and more effective birth control and have some emergency contraception around in case you forget to take your regular birth control.
+Get #PandiaPeaceOfMind by making sure you are covered everyday with regular and more effective birth control and have some emergency contraception around in case you forget to take your regular birth control.